National Museum Foundation of Korea

 Features

-Made from a 100 percent polyester plush material commonly known as “mochi,” this keychain is super soft to the touch and highly elastic.
-The fabric has passed safety tests to insure it is safe for children as well.
+Made from 100% polyester plush material, this keychain is super soft and squishy to the touch, yet highly elastic.
+The fabric has passed safety tests to ensure it’s safe for children.

-This product can be attached to bags, keys, smartphones, and more, making it an ideal accessory to express your unique style.
+This versatile accessory can be attached to bags, keys, smartphones, and more, making it a fun way to express your unique style.

 Notes